 This park is owned and managed by Pottawattamie Conservation and is located in the town of Hancock in eastern Pottawattamie County.
 It is located within the the Loess Hills Missouri River Region and along the West Nish Water Trail.
 The park includes bison and elk herds that can be easily viewed from the road.
 The park has a $3 entrance fee unless you have a Pottawattamie county parks annual pass.

-Botna Bend even has a white bison, which are extremely rare.
+Botna Bend even has two white bison, which are extremely rare:

 Broken Kettle Grassland

 The Nature Conservancy in Iowa owns the largest remnant prairie in the state in Plymouth County along the northern end of the Loess Hills National Scenic Byway, and includes a herd of bison.
 Because they have a relatively large area to roam, you may not be able to get close.
 But drive Butcher Road and you may see them in the distance.

 Prairie Heritage Center